Harshal-Git/MathsAndNumbers/README.md

 	    n = 100 ==> o/p : 1 2 4 5 10 20 25 50 100
 	    n = 7 ==> o/p : 1 7

-11. Sieve of Eratosthenes : find all prime numbers lesser or equal to the given number (com.eratosthenesProblem)
+11. Sieve of Eratosthenes : find all prime numbers lesser or equal to the given number (com.findSmallerPrimeNumbers)

    -> Naive approach
    -> Efficient approach (could not understand usability of the algo - not completed)